RudolfHladik/Template/README.md

 ## License

 KMM Template is available under the MIT license.
-See the [LICENSE](LICENSE) for more information.
+See the [LICENCE](LICENCE) for more information.